(888) 552-6760 SCHEDULE AN APPOINTMENT

 What does a fibroadenoma feel like?

-If you have a fibroadenoma, it may feel like a marble under the surface of the skin.
-They usually are found in the upper, outer quadrant of the breast and have these features:
+A fibroadenoma may feel like a marble under the surface of the skin.
+These lumps usually are found in the upper, outer quadrant of the breast and have these features:

 • They’re hard and round, with clearly defined edges.